 EVIDENCE OF MEETING THE STANDARD Foothill College aims to provide equitable services to its diverse student population through a variety of delivery modes, teaching methodologies, and learning support services.
-The institution staffs an Equity, Diversity, and Inclusion Office and the Institutional Equity, Diversity, and Inclusion Dean reports directly to the President and serves on their Cabinet.
+The institution staffs an Equity, Diversity, and Inclusion Office and the dean of institutional equity, diversity, and inclusion reports directly to the president and serves on their Cabinet.
 This office drafted the Strategic Vision for Equity after a comprehensive and inclusive process that engaged all stakeholders [II.A.7_01].